jan-vince/smallrecords/README.md

   * Add component *Small Records > Record*
 * Create page `Category` with URL `/category/:category`
   * Add component *Small Records > Category*
+* Create page `Tag` with URL `/tag/:tag`
+  * Add component *Small Records > Tag*
 * Create page `Records` with URL `/records/:category?`
   * Add components *Small Records > Categories* and *Small Records > Records*

 **Visit frontend**

 Go to page /records.
-There should be categories listed and records.
+There should be categories tags and records listed.

-All records and categories are connected with links.
+All records, categories and tags are connected with links.

 > Look at the end of this documentation for more detailed how to.